top of page

 To be eligible for an EB-1 Green Card as a Priority Worker, one must demonstrate extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim.

-To apply for an EB-1 Green Card as an Outstanding Professor or Researcher, you will need to demonstrate international recognition for your exceptional achievements in a particular academic field.
+To apply for an EB-1 Green Card as an Outstanding Professor or Researcher, you must demonstrate international recognition for your exceptional achievements in a particular academic field.
 In addition, to apply under this category, you must have at least three years of experience in teaching or research in that academic area.
-You must also be entering the United States to pursue tenure or tenure track teaching or a comparable research position at a university, higher education institution, or private employer.
+You must also enter the United States to pursue tenure or tenure track teaching or a comparable research position at a university, higher education institution, or private employer.

 EB-2 Advanced Degrees or Exceptional Ability